aczi0/KasterSite2/exampleSite/content/english/_index.md

     image: "/images/rtp_1.png"
     content: "Overall Equipment Effectiveness varies for many reasons.
-This is why it's crucial to stay on the right path when re-scheduling. \nWith real-time planning, the planners steer their schedules based on different parametrable objectives to ensure production is kept optimal, just like a GPS giving you new directions to minimize your time to arrival."
+This is why it's crucial to stay on the right path when re-scheduling. \nWith real-time planning, the planners steer their schedules based on different custom objectives to ensure production is kept optimal, just like a GPS giving you alternate directions after a road block to minimize your time to arrival."
     button:
       enable: true
       label: View More